-The Interchange Agreement is a FERC-approved rate schedule that provides for the intercompany sharing of production and transmission costs of NSPM and NSPW.
-NSPM and NSPW operate an integrated production and transmission system, and the Interchange Agreement provides for the costs of that integrated system to be shared between NSPM and NSPW based upon demand and energy ratios reflecting usage by the respective companies.
-The costs associated with this agreement reside in FERC account 557, Other Power Supply Expenses; and FERC 566, Miscellaneous Transmission Expenses.
-The revenues reside in FERC account 456, Other Electric Revenues.
+The electric production and transmission costs of the entire NSP System are shared by NSP-Minnesota and NSP-Wisconsin.
+A FERC-approved Interchange Agreement between the two companies provides for the sharing of all generation and transmission costs of the NSP System based upon demand and energy ratios reflecting usage by the respective companies.
+The costs associated with this agreement reside in FERC account 557, Other Power Supply Expenses; and FERC 565, Transmission of Electricity by Others.
+The revenues reside in FERC account 456.1, Revenue from Transmission of Electricity of Others.